pantheon-systems/documentation/source/content/guides/secure-development/08-phpinfo.md

 showtoc: true
 permalink: docs/guides/secure-development/phpinfo
 anchorid: phpinfo
+reviewed: "2022-07-21"
 ---

 This section provides information on steps you can take to obscure your [phpinfo](https://secure.php.net/manual/en/function.phpinfo.php) online.

 Pantheon provisions isolated Linux containers with an optimized PHP stack.
 The `php.ini` is part of a highly tuned configuration and is not user-configurable.
 We continually deploy new builds of PHP and you also have the ability to [upgrade PHP versions](/php-versions).

 You can use `phpinfo` to see a comprehensive list of what's installed with the version of PHP in use by a particular environment.
 We also have [example PHP info](/php-versions/#available-php-versions) for each version of PHP on the platform.